magicalsoup/Highschool/Grade 9/Math.md

 >> following linear equation: t = 15 + 0.01 h. **t** is the increase in temperature in
 >> degrees and **h** is the depth in meters.

-> ## Perpendicular Bisector
+> ## Perpendicular Lines
->> To find the perpendicular bisector, you will need to fidn the slope and midpoint
+>> To find the perpendicular slope, you will need to find the slope point
 >> Formula: slope1 &times; slope2 = -1
 >> Notation: m<sub>&perp;</sub>
 >> <img src="https://www.varsitytutors.com/assets/vt-hotmath-legacy/hotmath_help/topics/parallel-perpendicular-lines/parallel_perpendicular_lines_1.gif" width="300">